Black Tar Heroin

 Black tar heroin is the most common type of heroin in the western part of the United States.
 Though it may be present in other parts of the country, it’s far less common.
 Black tar heroin is often brown or black in color, reflecting the impurities it contains.
-In contrast to white powder heroin from South America, which is around 46% pure, black tar heroin is only around 27% pure.
+In contrast to white powder heroin, which often exceeds 50% purity, black tar heroin is only around 25% to 30% pure.

-Black tar heroin may look sticky like tar, or it may look like a chunk of rock or coal.
+Black tar heroin may look sticky like tar or like a chunk of rock or coal.
 It often has an odor and may smell like vinegar.
-Common street names for the drug in Texas — a black tar heroin hotspot — include:
+Common street names for the drug in Texas—a black tar heroin hotspot—include:

 - Big H